What is Ayurveda?

 Fun Fact: the spices in this picture are for joint health.
 The synergistic qualities of turmeric, boswellia, ashwagandha, and fenugreek are a classical ayurvedic formula.

-Ayurveda (pronounced “eye-your-vay-da”) is a 5000 year old, individualized approach to healthcare.
+Ayurveda is a 5000-year-old, individualized approach to healthcare.
 It is defined as a system of medicine, which uses the inherent principles of the body to help maintain health in a person by keeping the individual’s body, mind and spirit in perfect equilibrium with Nature.

-Evaluation of Body Types are very important in Ayurveda.
-The body is made up of 3 systems: Structural, Metabolic and Transport.
-(Kapha, Pitta and Vata).
+Evaluation of body types are very important in Ayurveda.
+The body is made up of three systems: Structural, Metabolic, and Transport. (kapha, pitta and vata).
 We all have all three, but predominance in one.
-These 3 systems also exist in foods and herbs.
+These three systems also exist in foods and herbs.
 By understanding what predominance we have, and what foods and herbs can help balance us, we can apply the appropriate remedies.